Our Team

 Karl Morrison

-Karl is Senior Advisor-Program Strategy, Gender and Allyship at Planet Women and has been working in Africa for over 25 years creating opportunities for rural communities to improve their lives and the lives of future generations.
+Karl Morrison is Senior Advisor-Program Strategy, Gender and Allyship at Planet Women and has been working in Africa for over 25 years creating opportunities for rural communities to improve their lives and the lives of future generations.
 He began his career living in a small village in southern Africa where he worked with local women to build a successful basketry business that provided sustainable income to over 100 families.
 Since then, Karl has lived and worked in over 15 countries in Africa.
 Through his experience, particularly in post-conflict areas, he has developed a unique set of expertise and insights into conservation, sustainable development, and gender issues.

 Before joining Planet Women, Karl was Co-founder and Chief Program Officer at New Course for 10 years.
 He also worked at Conservation International as the Director of Africa Regional Planning and Corridor Strategies.
 Returning to the field, he moved to the Democratic Republic of Congo for two years while he managed and helped launch Conservation International’s on the ground operations there.